OmChachad/Pencilera/README.md

 Thanks to Arnav Hattiholi for design direction during the process of designing the app icon.
 The camera lens in the icon is built on top of [this Figma Project](https://www.figma.com/community/file/1317819493946895912/iphone-15-recreation) from [Jia.](https://x.com/upintheozone)

-Thanks to Arsh Jiwani and Joshua Bosco Thattil Valashray for helping me film [the advertisement](https://youtu.be/KeqcXczX-es).
+Thanks to Arsh Jiwani and Joshua Bosco for helping me film [the advertisement](https://youtu.be/KeqcXczX-es).

 ## Contact